 “Yes, Mia, I agree.”

 Henry raised his glass.
 “Well, I propose a toast.
 To our mums.”

 I don’t think I enjoyed anything quite as much as hearing Henry speak.

 “To our mums,” said Sandy, in a poor imitation of his British accent.

 Henry thought it’s funny that Sandy and I love to mimic him.
 “Okay, Mia.
 I wanted to hear yours now.”

 I shook my head.
 “Oh, Henry.
 I just can’t,” I said, using my best English accent.

 He threw his head back and laughed again.
 “You gals really crack me up.”

 Then we sat back and enjoyed our brunch, and Henry told us more about his big gala.
 As we all laughed, I’m so grateful to hear all about Sandy’s Valentine’s Day night.
 Henry had also stayed home last night to work on his paintings.
 More and more, I’m amazed by my friends.
-I know I will need them more than ever since Leo’s anniversary was right around the corner.
+I know I will need them more than ever since the anniversary of Leo’s death was right around the corner.
 For now, I decided to enjoy this day.